PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_trafficanalysis.md

 ![Image](images/wireshark_traffic-httpsdecrypt.png)

-## Seraching for Cleartext credentials.
+## Searching for Cleartext credentials.

 Some Wireshark dissectors (FTP, HTTP, IMAP, pop and SMTP) are programmed to extract cleartext passwords from the capture file.
 You can view these credentials using the **Tools -> Credentials** menu.
 This feature only works with particular protocols, so it is suggested to have manual checks and not to rely on this feature alone.